niclaspopp/niclaspopp.github.io/_pages/publications.md

 Interaction Preserving Discretization Methods and Applications in Single-Cell RNA Sequencing Data Analysis
 ======
 The project for my Bachelor thesis dealt with interaction preserving discretization schemes that were implemented and published in the form of a [Julia package](https://github.com/niclaspopp/MultivariateDiscretization.jl) as well as their application to biological single-cell omics data.
-The project was supervised by Prof. Dr. Dr. Fabian Theis, Dr. Antonio Scialdone and Dr. Jonathan Fiorentino.
+The project was supervised by Prof. Dr. Dr. Fabian Theis, Dr. Antonio Scialdone and Dr. Jonathan Fiorentino and the thesis can be found [here](https://niclaspopp.github.io/files/thesis_popp.pdf).

 Stochastic gene expression in mammalian cells